lambda7xx/cmcs624-fall20/assignment1.md

 Compiled and working code for the process-pool, and thread-pool execution models.
 We will evaluate your code using the `--test` option described above.
 Each execution model will be tested at pool sizes of 1, 2, 4, 8, 16, 32, 64, 128.

 {% hint style="info" %}
-passing these test cases is the only way to earn credit for your code.
+Passing these test cases is the only way to earn credit for your code.
 We will award no points for code that does not pass test cases.
 {% endhint %}

 {% hint style="info" %}